aijazafzaal/Movie-Recommendation-System/README.md

 Built a movie recommendation system where you can type in movie name and get 10 tailored recommendations for other movies that you might want to watch.
+The project employs collaborative filtering to generate a recommendation score based on the data.

 STEPS:
 1. Read in movie data using pandas